 The lower drop in book value per share shows the benefit of the non-agency model in an environment of growing economic strength and rising interest rates.
 While they’re suffering from their interest rate exposure (as is every REIT), they’re benefiting from home price appreciation, which increases the value of their non-agency MBS.

-The quick read-across is that non-agency REITs like PennyMac (PMT) and Redwood Trust (RWT) may be in a better position, as their portfolio yields may have not dropped as much as the agency REITs.
+The quick read-across is that non-agency REITs like PennyMac (PMT) and Redwood Trust (RWT) may be in a better position, as their portfolio yields may not have dropped as much as the agency REITs.
 Obviously, that depends on how the other non-agency REITs have managed their portfolios, and their results may differ from MFAs.
 The non-agency REITs also benefit from increasing home prices in that they lessen the severity of their portfolio when borrowers default.
-For agency REITs like American Capital (AGNC) or Capstead (CMO), increasing home prices aren’t much of a benefit because firstly, they don’t take credit risk to begin with, and secondly, increasing home values allow more and more underwater homeowners with high mortgage rates to refinance, which will push up their prepayments.
-Prepayment risk means that the investor’s highest yielding mortgages are paid off early, and they must re-invest the proceeds in lower yielding mortgages.
+For agency REITs like American Capital (AGNC) or Annaly (NLY), increasing home prices aren’t much of a benefit because firstly, they don’t take credit risk to begin with, and secondly, increasing home values allow more and more underwater homeowners with high mortgage rates to refinance, which will push up their prepayments.
+Prepayment risk means that the investor’s highest-yielding mortgages are paid off early, and they must re-invest the proceeds in lower yielding mortgages.